Manish-g86/Projects/README.md

 - **SVM**: A powerful classifier that finds the optimal hyperplane to separate different traffic conditions.

 ## Conclusion
-This traffic prediction web application is a great tool for analyzing and forecasting traffic conditions.
+This traffic prediction web application is a tool for analyzing and forecasting traffic conditions.